Sector14/cougar-util/README.md

 device.
 It does not recreate the full configuration abilities that HOTAS CCP or indeed Foxy provides.

-If you do not have access to Windows you can still mostly configure your HOTAS.
-A bundled tcm profile allows the RDR Cursor axis to be remapped for use in Falcon BMS, however due to embedded manual calibration data you will need to stick to using automatic calibration mode when using the bundled TCM.
+If your Cougar has previously been fully configured in Windows using HOTAS CCP skip to the Basic Usage section.
+If you do not have access to windows you can still configure your Cougar from Linux with this utility by making use of a few bundled config files.
+Refer to the "Fresh Setup" section.

-Handles only a single connected Cougar HOTAS.
+This utility only supports a single connected Cougar HOTAS.
 Connections will be made to the first detected device in the case of several matching vid:pid devices.

 Further support to reduce the reliance on access to a Windows machine is covered in the "Thoughts on the Future" section.

+## Building

+Requires:
+   - libusb-1.0 and libusb-1.0-dev.
+   - libcrypto++6 and libcrypto++-dev

+Run make in the root directory and copy the resulting cougar-util binary to a suitable location for example /usr/local/bin

+## Quickstart
-# Usage
+### Basic Usage

-Run the utility with -h for help.

-Running ./cougar-util with no options will configure the Cougar to the same state it would be in if you disconnect and reconnect the device.
-Default axis profile, no emulation, automatic calibration.

-Assuming your Cougar has been one-time configured in Windows, most users will simply need to run this utility with the following switches:
+Assuming your Cougar has been one-time configured in Windows and you just want to use it as is in Linux, most users will simply need to run this utility with the following switches:

 ```bash
   ./cougar-util -u -e -m